This feature originally ran in April 2015 and will be periodically updated and re-published with the latest Marvel releases.

 That was April 2006.
 Now, 11 years later, the outline for Marvel’s ambitious (many at the time said overzealous) plan to take over movie theaters has been made manifest.
 A Marvel movie is the closest thing to truly untouchable, from at least a fiscal perspective, that Hollywood has seen in decades upon decades.
 Under their watch, a movie partially centered around a sassy talking raccoon and a giant tree fighting space evil became one of the highest-grossing films of 2014.
 In 2008, Robert Downey Jr.’s career was still on the mend, and now he’s one of the biggest and highest-paid movie stars of the current era.
 Serialized superhero stories on TV are enjoying their biggest-ever boom period for Marvel and others alike, thanks to the brand’s immense success.

-So join us as we dissect what Marvel has accomplished so far by way of the 22 Marvel Studios offerings that have been released (theatrically, on TV, or via streaming platforms) as of this publication.
+So join us as we dissect what Marvel has accomplished so far by way of the 24 Marvel Studios offerings that have been released (theatrically, on TV, or via streaming platforms) as of this publication.
 Because, as we’ve learned in abundance over the better part of the past decade now, there’s more than one way to tell a great superhero story.
+Oh, and if you’re wondering where Marvel’s Inhumans places on this ranking, you’ll have to wait until that series wraps up its first season.
+Sorry!
+It’s only fair.